Máté Ónodi-Jánoskúti

-Máté Ónodi-Jánoskúti (born 17 June 2002) is a Hungarian handball player who plays for Ferencvárosi TC and the Hungary national team.
+Máté Ónodi-Jánoskúti (born 17 June 2002) is a Hungarian handball player who plays for USAM Nîmes Gard and the Hungary national team.

 Career

 Club

 Máté started his career at Csanádi KSI SE.
 In January 2012, he came to Ferencvárosi TC's youth team, went through the ranks of the age group teams, and played for the first time in the 2018/19 season in an adult Nemzeti Bajnokság I match.
 He scored 5 goals in 9 games.
 In the 2021/22 season, he scored 85 goals in the Nemzeti Bajnokság I, making him the third most successful player of Ferencvárosi TC at the age of 19.
 In the 2022/23 season, he reached fourth place in the league and reached the EHF European League round of 16 with the team.
 He scored 33 goals in 11 matches in the EHF European League.
 He was signed by French side USAM Nîmes Gard in the summer of 2025.